mariodavid/mariodavid.github.io/_posts/2016-01-11-groovify-cuba-app-groovy-overview.md

 ### Syntax is just Syntax - there are more things

-Although this syntactic sugar compared to Java is neat, there a other things to keep in mind before switching your whole project from one language to another.
+Although this syntactic sugar compared to Java is neat, there are other things to keep in mind before switching your whole project from one language to another.
 Since this discussion would clearly go beyond this blog post, i'll just go over them and give you some resources to dig down further.

 Performance is one of these issues.
 In the beginning, before [invokedynamic](http://docs.oracle.com/javase/7/docs/technotes/guides/vm/multiple-language-support.html) was build into the JVM, creating performant dynamic languages on the JVM was pretty hard.
 Nowadays Groovy gives the user choices about speed with <code>@CompileStatic</code>.
 More information you'll find at this [InfoQ article](http://www.infoq.com/articles/new-groovy-20) from 2012 as well as this SE Radio [podcast](http://www.se-radio.net/2015/10/se-radio-episode-240-the-groovy-language-with-cedric-champeau/) with Cédric Champeau.
 But whenever thinking about performance, keep in mind the two [rules of software optimization](http://c2.com/cgi/wiki?RulesOfOptimization).